Quick and easy way to choose the right size cane for your project

 Memorize the table list above and you’ll always know what size chair cane to use for your chair caning projects.

-You’ll never be dependent on those cane size conversion measurement tables again!
+You’ll never be dependent on those cane gauge conversion measurement tables again!

 You’ll be able to order the correct size cane anytime, right off the top of your head from now on!